google/euphonia/audiotool/design/design.md

 - Users cannot create or delete tasks, but they can skip tasks.
 - Administrators can manage individual tasks assigned to a user, or manage many tasks / many users' tasks in bulk.
 - Each task has a small amount of metadata in Firestore, such as:
-    - The type of the task (initially only one type is supported, "Prompt", but others can be added in the future)
+    - The type of the task: "Prompt" for reading a verbatim phrase, or "Response" for responding to a question or describing an image
     - A reference back to the Taskset that it was created from
-    - The content of the task, which is specific to its type; e.g. the textual prompt
+    - The content of the task, which is specific to its type; e.g. the textual prompt, or the image type if it is an image task
     - The language code for the task